ClayGirdner/ClayGirdner.github.io/about.md

 published: true
 ---

 Welcome!
 My name is Clay Girdner and I am an aspiring data scientist with a love for all things sports (especially football).
+I am based out of beautiful Denver, where I live with my wonderful fiance, Samantha.

 I created this blog as a way to practice my writing/coding/visualizations while also having somewhere to house and show off my work.
+All visualizations and data wrangling/analyis is done using python or R.

 ### Contact me